This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 - all human attempts to create a moral framework that completely encapsulates all aspects of humanity and human experience have generally failed

-- all human attempts to create a moral code that punishes and rewards human beings for their actions and inactions have failed in at least some regards
+- all human attempts to create a moral code that punishes and rewards human beings for their actions and inactions have failed in some regard

-The Iron Law of Oligarchy: Who Says Organization Says Oligarchy
+The Iron Law of Oligarchy: Organization Means Oligarchy

 Or: there will always be those with more power than others.